kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 This allows for human authoring of configuration to coexist with changes made by functions.

-### Annotations
+### Internal Annotations

-The orchestrator annotates resources in the wire format with annotation prefix `config.kubernetes.io`.
-These annotations are not persisted when the orchestrator writes the resources to the filesystem.
-The orchestrator sets this annotation when reading files from the local filesystem and removes the annotation when writing the output of functions back to the filesystem.
+For orchestration purposes, the orchestrator will use a set of annotations, referred to as _internal annotations_, on resources in `Resources.items`.
+These annotations are not persisted to resource manifests on the filesystem: The orchestrator sets this annotation when reading files from the local filesystem and removes the annotation when writing the output of functions back to the filesystem.

-In general, a function MUST NOT modify these annotations except the ones explicitly listed below.
+Annotation prefix `internal.config.kubernetes.io` is reserved for use for internal annotations.
+In general, a function MUST NOT modify these annotations.
+This enables orchestrator to add additional internal annotations in the future, without requiring changes to existing functions.

+For legacy reasons, a few internal annotations do not use this annotation prefix.
+These are listed below:

 #### `config.kubernetes.io/path`